 Reconciliation and Growth

-In 2013 a group of highly qualified therapists and academics from ‘opposing sides’ of the debate of banning therapeutic choice, joined together to produce The Reconciliation and Growth Project (Beckstead et al. 2017).
+In 2013, a group of highly qualified therapists and academics from ‘opposing sides’ of the debate of banning therapeutic choice, joined together to produce The Reconciliation and Growth Project (Beckstead et al. 2017).

 According to this report, the continued use of terms such as: “torture, abuse, hateful, reparative, conversion, sexual orientation change efforts, and ‘affirmative’ therapies” fuel adversarial tensions.
 Such terms obscure the common ground between diverse perspectives.